 Kaleidoscope is a beautiful watch face with patterns that intertwine and change throughout the day — it’s also designed for relaxation purposes.
 When you turn the Digital Crown, the patterns move.
 The faster you turn the crown, the faster the patterns will move.
 Needless to say, you can use this to get yourself into a relaxed state if you’re having a stressful day.

-The Apple Watch is known for having one of the largest selections of third-party cases and straps of any watch in existence.
+The Apple Watch is known for having one of the largest selections of third-party cases and straps of any smartwatch currently available.
 This makes it possible to turn the Apple Watch into a device fit for kids.
 This Watch Face showcases the main characters from the Toy Story franchise.
 You can currently choose from Woody, Buzz Lightyear, or Jessie, and the characters will animate and wave at you.

 Mickey & Minnie Mouse